Space Botany and Biology Studies Under Way Benefitting Earth

-Category: Space Hits: 1NASA astronaut Megan McArthur seemingly juggles fresh peppers and avocados that were just delivered to the station aboard the SpaceX Crew Dragon resupply ship.
+Category: Space Hits: 9NASA astronaut Megan McArthur seemingly juggles fresh peppers and avocados that were just delivered to the station aboard the SpaceX Crew Dragon resupply ship.

 Cotton plants and kidney cells were the dominant research topics aboard the International Space Station today.
 NASA TV will also broadcast a preview on Monday of two upcoming Expedition 65 spacewalks.